telerik/blazor-docs/components/document-processing/spreadsheet.md

 * [**History**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/history): The document model provides the possibility to maintain a history stack that tracks all changes to the content of the workbook.
 Each worksheet has its own history stack.

-* [**Comments**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/comments): You can leave comments and replies on cells, which allows for easier team communication.
+* [**Comments**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/comments): Leave comments and replies on cells, which enables easier team communication.

 * [**Notes**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/notes): Note important information in your worksheet.